NerdPirate/BrainteaserPasscode/README.md

 Using 9 variables, we permute through all possible combinations (9! possibilities) and check the first 7 variables against the passcode constraints.
 With 7 unique digits in the passcode, there are 9! - 2! combinations.

 ## Implementation ##
+First and foremost, I haven't used the common practice of writing some code in a higher level language, compiling it and then copying the resulting assembly.
+The entire point of this project has been to develop deeper understanding of assembly, and taking shortcuts would have robbed me of some learning opportunities.
+As a result of that, my code may be hard to follow for those used to reading assembly compiled from other languages, and is almost assuredly less efficient than what an optimizing compiler can produce.<br>

+Key Points:
 - Using Heap's algorithm for producing all permutations.
 - Specifically, we are using 9 bytes of a 128-bit x86_64 SIMD register.
 - Only 7 bytes (indices 0-6) are checked against constraints.